Chinthaparthy-UmasankarReddy/terraform-top-50-realtime--interview-questions/ec2/README.md

 - On `aws_instance`, use `associate_public_ip_address` (requires appropriate subnet setting).
 - On `aws_network_interface`, set `associate_public_ip_address`, then attach ENI to the instance.
-- Use public subnets for internet‑facing instances and private subnets with NAT for internal services.[web:20]
+- Use public subnets for internet‑facing instances and private subnets with NAT for internal services.

 Instance‑level: